 Israel is vulnerable to military defeat

-After the devastating attacks of October 7, many Israelis fled the country.
+The devastating attacks of October 7 revealed that Israel is militarily vulnerable.
+This prompted many Israelis to flee the country.
 Of those who remained within Israel, tens of thousands became internally displaced after Israel’s government evacuated dozens of towns and villages bordering on Lebanon or Gaza.

 Israel’s northernmost city of Kiryat Shmona, where 23,000 Israelis once resided, has become a ghost town.
 Kiryat Shmona was established in 1949 on the site of a Palestinian village, al-Khalisa.
 During the 1948 Arab–Israeli War, al-Khalisa’s inhabitants fled the village as the terrorists of the Zionist Haganah advanced toward it.

 In many ways, the events of the past month have confirmed Israelis’ worst fears.

 Within historic Palestine (consisting of Israel, the West Bank and Gaza), Palestinians constitute a demographic majority, with an estimated population of 7.5 million, or 51.16% of all inhabitants.
 Jews constitute about 47% of all inhabitants.
 As for Israel itself, approximately 21% of its population is Palestinian.

 Faced with this demographic reality, Israel has had to resort to increasingly brutal methods to deprive Palestinians of their fundamental rights.
 Those methods inevitably provoke violence from some factions of Palestinian society.
 Israel then invokes that violence as justification for resorting to even worse brutality.